Hassan Azhar Hayat Khan

-Lieutenant General Sardar Hassan Azhar Hayat Khan HI(M) is a retired senior officer of the Pakistan Army, who notably served as commander of the XI Corps, Peshawar.
+Sardar Hassan Azhar Hayat Khan is a retired general of the Pakistan Army who served as commander of the XI Corps, Peshawar.

+After his retirement, Khan has been serving as Managing Director (MD) of Pakistan's Land Port Authority since 16 December 2025.

 Military career

 Khan was commissioned in the Guides Infantry through 78 PMA Long Course in 1988.

 As a major general, he served as Military Secretary at GHQ.
 He also held the office General Officer Commanding of the 7th Infantry Division, assigned at Miranshah.

 He was promoted to the rank of Lieutenant General and appointed as Commander of the XI Corps, located at Peshawar in August 2022, replacing Faiz Hameed.
 He held the post until his retirement in May 2024.
 He is considered as a dedicated soldier, who emphasized his work the people of Khyber Pakhtunkhwa.

 Post-retirement

 After retiring from the military, he reportedly became associated with private initiatives, including promoting tourism in Pakistan.

+Since 16 December 2025, Lt.General (Retd) Khan has been serving as the Managing Director (MD) of the Pakistan's Land Port Authority after approval by the Prime Minister Shehbaz Sharif.

 Family

 Hassan Azhar Hayat Khan belong to a family belonging to the Khattar Tribe in Wah, Pakistan.
 Hassan's elder brother Ahsan Azhar Hayat Khan also retired from Pakistan Army as a three-star Lieutenant General.